 Michaela | Austria

-A very popular activity among locals in winter is to gather at so-called Heuriger.
-These are traditional wine taverns in the woods on the outskirts of the city.
+A popular winter activity among locals is gathering at the so-called Heuriger.
+These are traditional wine taverns in the woods on the city's outskirts.
 If you don’t feel like leaving downtown, you can relax in one of Vienna’s old-fashioned coffee houses with a hot drink and observe the locals.

 While December is all about coziness, the atmosphere changes in January when the ball season starts.
-Men and women dress formally and attend one of the many well-renowned waltz balls in Vienna.
+Men and women dress formally and attend one of Vienna's many well-known waltz balls.
 You can easily buy or rent the appropriate attire in stores, so there’s no reason not to join.

 Want to get away from the city for a change of scenery?
 The mountain resort of Semmering is just over an hour away by train, and the ride takes you over viaducts and through tunnels in a magnificent snow-covered landscape.